-- A. A completed Cat Display e-Record presented in a sturdy binder/notebook. - B. A display board illustrating a topic investigated during the project year.
+- A. A completed Cat Display Board e-Record presented in a sturdy binder/notebook.
+Note: Check with your county Extension office to see if you need to complete a Companion Animal e-Record (if showing your cat instead of doing a display board).
+If your display board project goes to State Fair for judging, it should have a Display Board e-Record and not the Companion Animal e-Record. - B. A display board illustrating a topic investigated during the project year.
 The standardized display board size of 4 ft. x 3 ft. is to be used with 4-H projects.
 No additional items may be included in front of the display board.